1st Light Cavalry Lancers Regiment of the Imperial Guard (Polish): Spain

 The regiment was sent, detachment after detachment, to Spain.
-The first time chevaulegers fought was on 14 July 1808, during the battle of Medina del Rio Seco (two squadrons under Radzimiński).
+The first time chevaulegers fought was on 14 July 1808, during the Battle of Medina de Rioseco (two squadrons under Radzimiński).

 On 30 November 1808 their most famous charge up the Somosierra Pass took place.
 That day the 3rd Squadron under Kozietulski (ad interim) was on duty as a personal escort to the Emperor.
 After the failure of the French infantry attack, Napoleon ordered Polish chevaulegers to take the pass defended by 3000 men and four batteries of Spanish cannons.
 The narrow road to the top (300 meters level difference, 2,500 meters long), bordered from both sides with waist high stone walls, lined with poplar trees, precluded a demi-squadron or even a troop frontal attack.
 This was why the attack was conducted in a column four horses wide.
 After the first battery was taken, chevaulegers, without slowing the full gallop charge, gained the top of the pass in about eight minutes.
 All four batteries were taken, and the road to Madrid opened for Napoleon's Army.
 The charge was led by Kozietulski who, however, lost his horse after taking the first battery.
 The squadron was then joined by Lt.
 Andrzej Niegolewski, who had previously been on reconnaissance with his troop.
 The charge was continued under Dziewanowski, and when he fell from his horse after taking the third battery, by Piotr Krasiński.
 The charge, which continued to the last battery, was led by Niegolewski, who miraculously survived when the Spanish attacked him (he received nine wounds from bayonets and two carbine shots to the head).

 According to the official version, Kozietulski led his men into the charge with the standard French war cry "En avant, vive l'Empereur!".
 However, according to the memoirs of many of the veterans the true battle cry was "Naprzód psiekrwie, Cesarz patrzy!"
 (Forward, you sons of dogs, the Emperor is watching!).

 The charge has been noted as the most effective victory of the Polish cavalry during the time of the Napoleonic Wars, and as the least costly victory for Napoleon.
 It became a legend and later an inspiration for many writers and painters.

 Soon after the battle the regiment was - by Napoleon's decree - included in the Old Guard.
 It stayed in Spain until February 1809.
 It took its part in the retaking of Madrid, and in Marshal Soult's campaign against Coalition forces in Portugal.
 Hundred chevaulegers under Tomasz Łubieński escorted Napoleon on his way back to Paris.

 1809–1811

 In the spring of 1809 the War of the Fifth Coalition began.
 The regiment marched to Austria.
-On 22 May the light horse took part in the Battle of Essling.
+On 22 May the light horse took part in the Battle of Aspern-Essling.